microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 Below is a high-level summary of the upcoming timeline:

-Discuss dates for data hack, and feasibility study along with any to-do items such as starting responsible AI process, identifying engineering resources.
+Discuss dates for the data exploration workshop, and feasibility study along with any to-do items such as starting responsible AI process, identifying engineering resources.
 We suggest using a concise bulleted list or a table to easily convey the information.